MonalaSolana/MoLana/README.md

 ## License

-Molana is licensed under [Apache 2.0](./LICENSE).
+bonknad is licensed under [Apache 2.0](./LICENSE).

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in Molana by you shall be licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in bonknad by you shall be licensed as above, without any additional terms or conditions.

 ---

 ## Acknowledgments

-Molana stands on the shoulders of giants.
+bonknad stands on the shoulders of giants.
 We extend our gratitude to:

 - **Monad Labs**: For pioneering parallel EVM execution
 - **Solana Labs**: For proving high-performance blockchains are possible